ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 To verify that the installation is complete, perform the following actions:

 1. Log in to your [OVHcloud Control Panel](/links/manager).
-2. On the line at the top of the Control Panel, click on the `Web Cloud`{.action} tab.
+2. At the top of the Control Panel, click on the `Web Cloud`{.action} tab.
-3. In the left-hand column, click on the `Hosting`{.action} dropdown menu.
+3. In the left-hand column, click on the `Hosting plans`{.action} drop-down menu.
 4. Select the web hosting plan concerned.
 5. On the page that appears, stay in the `General Information`{.action} tab.
-6. Go to the box labeled `Configuration`.
+6. Go to the box labelled `Configuration`.

-If everything is finished, you will find a value below the mention `SSL certificate` equivalent to this: `Yes - LETSENCRYPT - DV`.
+If everything is finished, you will find a value below `SSL certificate` equivalent to this: `Yes - LETSENCRYPT - DV`.

 ![managessl](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/general-information/tab-ssl-le.png){.thumbnail}

-Your custom SSL certificate is now installed and active.
-You can now use it with your website(s) by switching, for example, to your [website(s) in HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website).
+Your Let's Encrypt SSL certificate is now installed and active.
+You can now use it with your new website(s) by switching, for example, to your new [website(s) in HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website).

 ### Special case: Regenerate the Let's Encrypt SSL certificate on a Web Hosting plan <a name="regenerate-ssl"></a>